| Book | Contact | +212 600 608 608

 Purifying: the natural antibacterial properties of black soap help prevent and treat skin imperfections (spots, blackheads).
 It is particularly effective on combination to oily skin, regulating sebum production without drying out.

 At traditional hammam, black soap is used in 3 stages.
-First, moisten your skin under the steam for during 10-15 minutes (or under a hot shower at home).
-Then, apply a generous layer of black soap over the whole body (avoid the face if your skin is sensible) and laissez poser 5 to 10 minutes.
+First, moisten your skin under the steam for 10-15 minutes (or under a hot shower at home).
+Then, apply a generous layer of black soap over the whole body (avoid the face if your skin is sensitive) and leave it on for 5 to 10 minutes.
 Finally, put on the kessa glove damp and scrub vigorously in circular movements — the dead skin cells come off in greyish rolls.
-Rinse thoroughly to the water lukewarm.
+Rinse thoroughly with lukewarm water.

 No hammam needed to enjoy black soap's benefits!
 In the shower, after 5 minutes of hot water, apply black soap to wet skin, leave for 5 minutes, then scrub with a kessa glove or flannel in circular motions.
 Rinse thoroughly.